ArjunRAj77/AzureDevops-Training/Terraform/Terraform_intro.md

         }
      ```
-   3. create a file variables.tf and copy the followig code:
+   3. Create a file variables.tf and copy the followig code:
       ```
       variable "stgname" {